Ridgid vs. Milwaukee: Which Power Tool Brand Is Better in 2023?

 Ridgid vs. Milwaukee: Manufacturing

 Emerson Electric is based in St. Louis, Missouri.
 There is also another corporate site in New Zealand.
 Ridgid employs 1,500 workers at all its sites.
-It has eight plants located all around the world, including its 17-acre headquarters.
-It has stayed true to its origins, producing all pipe wrenches at the Elyria, Ohio facility.
+It has eight plants located worldwide, including its 17-acre headquarters.
+It has stayed true to its origins, producing all pipe wrenches at the Elyria, Ohio, facility.
 The site is also home to the manufacturer’s Schoolhouse Global Training Center.

 The company has embraced robotic technology to meet the growing demands of its 4,000 distribution partners.
-Its focus has broadened to include software solutions that it develops at its Elyria, Ohio location.
+Its focus has broadened to include software solutions developed at its Elyria, Ohio, location.

-TTI is a relatively new company, getting its start in 1985 in Hong Kong.
-In January, the organization broke ground on a new plant in West Bend, Wisconsin.
+TTI is a relatively new company that started production in 1985 in Hong Kong.
+In January, the organization broke ground on a new West Bend, Wisconsin, plant.
 It is expected to bring 100 jobs to the area, with a projected opening in 2025.
 Milwaukee currently employs over 2,000 workers at all its sites.

 Ridgid vs. Milwaukee: Product Line

-Ridgid’s roots are firmly entrenched in the plumbing industry, where it goes its start.
+Ridgid’s roots are firmly entrenched in the plumbing industry, where it got its start.
 After all, pipe wrenches were its first tool.
 Milwaukee has its successes but doesn’t have the same quintessential status as the red pipe wrench.
 The company produces a full line of other tools to support these projects and jobs.
-It even considers the cleanup aspect with wet-dry vacs.
+It also produces wet-dry vacs.

 The company’s lineup of hand tools covers the basics in a high-quality way.
 The manufacturer designs the products well and actively refines them with specs and features that make them easier and more comfortable to use.
 We think it’s refreshing that they give these product lines the same attention as more lucrative items in their portfolio.

 Ridgid’s lineup of power tools concentrates on the basics, such as batteries, nailers, drills, and sanders.
-Many will appeal to both contractors and DIYers.
+Many will appeal to contractors and DIYers.
 The products are top-notch and affordable priced, especially given the quality of the products.
-Then, there is the lifetime service agreement that makes them even more of a value—as long as you lay by the company’s rules.
+Also, the lifetime service agreement makes them even more of a value—as long as you play by the company’s rules.

-Many companies would opt for a different approach than Milwaukee.
-It stands out as one that finds solutions, which has endeared it with professionals.
+Milwaukee stands out as a company that finds solutions, which has endeared it to professionals.

-The wide range of available products is evident in this line, too, with 467 types and models from which to choose.
-It certainly helps that the company backs up its hand tools, which they could easily write off as not as essential as their top-of-the-line items.
-The lineup includes a full range of tools that are vital for many industries and DIYers.
+The wide range of available products is evident in this line, too, with 467 types and models.
+It certainly helps that the company backs up its hand tools, which they could easily write off as not as essential as its top-of-the-line items.
+The lineup includes a full range of vital tools for many industries and DIYers.

-The manufacturer also has a strong presence with specialty items like instruments such as multimeters, lighting testers, and thermal imaging.
-This direction has helped propel the company as a one-stop-shop for all of your tools.
+The manufacturer also has a strong presence with specialty items like multimeters, lighting testers, and thermal imaging.
+This direction has helped propel the company as a one-stop shop for all your tools.
 It’s a smart strategy for Milwaukee since it helps them build brand loyalty across the board.
 The compelling thing about it is that they succeed even with such specialization.

 Ridgid vs. Milwaukee: Price

 It’s essential to balance price with quality.
-You should also consider your use.
-The two companies have similar price points on some items, especially at the same build.
+The two companies have similar price points on some items, especially ones with similar designs.

-Ridgid offers excellent values with the basic tools.
-You can feel confident that you’re getting your money’s worth.
+Ridgid offers excellent value, and you can feel confident you’re getting your money’s worth.
 The more specialized the product, the more you will pay.
 However, the investment is worthwhile, especially for the DIYer.
 The company leans toward the advanced user with its premium products.

-Even basic tools are going to cost you if you go with the Milwaukee brand.
-However, the quality is top-notch even with the so-called budget items.
-It’s imperative to read the product descriptions carefully.
-Make sure that must-haves are included with your purchases, such as chargers or holsters.
-That’s where you might end up paying more for Milwaukee products, especially at the premium end of the spectrum.
+Even basic tools will cost you if you go with the Milwaukee brand.
+However, the quality is top-notch, even with the so-called budget items.
+It’s imperative to read the product descriptions carefully and ensure that must-haves are included with your purchases, such as chargers or holsters.
+That’s where you might pay more for Milwaukee products, especially at the premium end of the spectrum.